 Closing costs can be one of the most negotiated items between buyers and sellers and add up to as much as 5% of the mortgage amount.
 Having a firm grasp of how much to expect in closing costs can help guide the counter offer process.

-Setting realistic expectations for the monthly housing payment (including the mortgage principal and interest, insurance, maintenance, any HOA fees, and other costs) and what they can afford to pay as a lump sum at closing can help shape this picture for the buyer.
+Setting realistic expectations for the monthly housing payment (including the mortgage principal and interest, insurance, maintenance, any homeowners association fees, and other costs) and what they can afford to pay as a lump sum at closing can help shape this picture for the buyer.

 Coming in at 15% or more under the fair market value is generally considered a “lowball” offer and can start buyers off on the wrong foot.
 In some cases, sellers might skip right over anything that isn’t considered a strong offer.